No Woman Born: Plot summary

 “No Woman Born” is a dramatic story first published in Astounding Science Fiction (December 1944).
 It was regarded as an extremely well-done and popular piece when first published.
 The story is set in New York City in the future.
-Deirdre, one of the three main characters, is a beauitiful and popular singer, actress, and dancer.
+Deirdre, one of the three main characters, is a beautiful and popular singer, actress, and dancer.
 She is referred to as “the loveliest creature whose image ever moved along the airways.”
 She is tragically injured in a theater fire and the whole world is saddened by her loss.
 A male scientist by the name of Maltzer quickly works to try to save Deirdre's body before it is too late.
 He places her ‘body’, her brain, into a new metal body.
 Maltzer, along with Deirdre's manager Harris, work with her over the next year to ensure that she will be fit to return to the public after her transformation.

 The new Deirdre is a slender golden robot.
 Instead of a face, she has blank features and a crescent-shaped mask of blue glass where her eyes would otherwise be.
 After an initial shock, Harris quickly accepts that the robot is Deirdre, because the voice sounds like Deirdre’s and the robot moves just like Deirdre used to move.
 Deirdre explains that her brain is controlling her movements and voice and her brain is still the same, even if her body is not.
 Deirdre also tells him that she is not immortal, even though her robot body theoretically is.
 But her brain will age and eventually die and then her body will just be inanimate metal.